 Negative Elements of The Novel:

 ~Hollywood Nerd: Wade is a white, able-bodied, heterosexual male protagonist, which means his “coming of age” story doesn’t bring anything new to the Nerd table.
+I’ve seen this all before.
 While I’m sure there will be some Nerdy/Geeky people who feel an emotional resonance with Wade’s character, however, that’s just not the case for me personally.
 Ready Player One was mildly entertaining, however, it will never be my “Black Panther”.
 As a Nerd/Geek, Ready Player One doesn’t represent me, and it doesn’t represent my Nerdy/Geeky friends.
-I’ve seen Ernest Cline’s brand of Hollywood Nerd regurgitated over and over into Hollywood films for years.
+Ernest Cline’s brand of Hollywood Nerd has been regurgitated over and over into Hollywood films for years.

 ~The Trinity Effect: In the movie The Matrix, the character Trinity starts out being more advanced than Neo with regards to martial arts skills and knowledge of their world, but by the end of the movie Neo has surpassed Trinity (in terms of skill and knowledge).
 From the moment Neo surpasses Trinity, Trinity is no longer useful for Neo’s character development, and Trinity is then regulated to Romantic Interest who only occasionally does something plot-relevant/useful.

-I am not particularly fond of this particular narrative pattern.
-For one thing, it’s lazy, female characters can be more than just help desks/plot devices.
-I want to point out that female characters don’t have to be one particular way.
-Women are not a monolith and can be more than one thing at the same time, they are complex, you know, like everyone else (and the narrative should reflect that).
+I don’t enjoy this particular narrative pattern.
+Female characters are more than just help desks/plot devices.
+I also want to point out that female characters don’t have to be one particular way.
+Women are not a monolith and can be more than one thing at the same time, they are complex, just like everyone else (and the narrative should reflect that).
 I feel as though Artemis suffers from The Trinity Effect, she starts out super capable and was perfectly capable of winning the Easter Egg Hunt, then her progress derails because… The Plot Demands It?
 IDK, I just feel that Artemis and Aech would have been much more interesting Main Characters.

 ~Poorly Written Female Characters: I think the major problem with Ready Player One is that Ernest Cline lacks the ability to write females characters well.
 He also doesn’t seem to realise that Wade’s experiences on the OASIS and Artemis’s experiences on the OASIS are going to be radically different.